ARGOeu-Metrics/argo-probe-eudat-b2stage/README.md

-# B2STAGE plugin for Nagios
+# B2STAGE plugin for ARGO Monitoring.

-Nagios plugin to check B2STAGE functionality
+A plugin that checks B2STAGE functionality(ies).
+This probe is used mainly it SeadDataCloud.

 ## Usage